Kuhn slide: Advantages

 The Kuhn valve gear was not as widespread as the classic Walschaerts valve gear as its production costs were higher.
 One advantage of the Kuhn slide is that it runs equally smoothly in either direction.
 For that reason it was preferred on tank locomotives which, for operational reasons, often had to run backwards for long periods.

+One locomotive that benefited was the Prussian P 8.
+After the first 250 were built, the valve gear was changed and the Kuhn slide was added.
+Together with larger counterweights on the driving wheels, this improved the locomotive's running characteristics.

 Variations

 A variation of the Kuhn slide was developed by the Winterthur Locomotive Works.
 On the so-called Winterthur valve gear the expansion link itself is attached to the reversing shaft, both having a common pivot.